yazhengliu/yazhengliu.github.io/_pages/about.md

 <!---->
 <!--Feel free to contact me at asc8 (at) stanford (dot) edu!-->

 Hi!
-I am a third-year undergraduate student at Beijing University of Posts and Telecommunications majoring in cyberspace security student.
-Previously, I received a B.S. in mathematics and applied mathematicsalso at Beijing University of Posts and Telecommunications.
+I am a first-year PhD student at the Hong Kong University of Science and Technology(Guangzhou).
+Previously, I received my master’s degree at Beijing University of Posts and Telecommunications, majoring at Cyberspace Security.
+I also received a bachelor degree in mathematics and applied mathematics from the same school.
 My research lies at the interpretability and fairness on graph neural networks.